What Is Art Therapy & How Does It Work To Help You?

 For example, you can explore your emotions and draw whatever comes to your mind, expressing your emotions and your creative side.

-It is your own personal art, but through collecting others pictures that best express how you feel.
+It is your own personal art, but through collecting other pictures that best express how you feel.

-Collaging is also very similar to making a vision board, which is where you make a collage of your dream life and goals.
-Be sure to get your free visualization toolkit, which contains an ultimate guide to using a dream board (click here now!).
+Be sure to get your free visualization toolkit, which contains an ultimate guide to using a dream board.